roryp/pingpongtddstarter/README.md

 Continue the Ping Pong TDD process by adding tests for cases like `"VI"` (6), `"IX"` (9), `"XL"` (40), and handling invalid inputs.
 This builds a robust converter incrementally.

+## Solve with GitHub Copilot chat agent mode

+"Solve and run the tests until the number 2999"
 ---